zt4ff/churchradio/README.md

-# Church.radio
+# church.radio

-Church Radio is an online radio created for Christians
+church.radio is an online radio created for Christians

-## Getting Started